 This Standard requires all public service and non-public service agencies to meet the New Zealand Government Web Accessibility Standard which incorporates WCAG 2.1 AA with exceptions provided for complex visual maps, alternatives for time-based media, live captions, audio descriptions.

-As legal requirements continue to evolve, and the web accessibility standards adapt to changing technology, don’t navigate compliance complexities alone. eSSENTIAL Accessibility experts are not only savvy to regulatory requirements, we can help you understand which international accessibility laws apply to your organization.
-And our solution not only helps bring your digital assets into compliance with applicable regulations, it keeps them that way.
+As legal requirements continue to evolve, and the web accessibility laws and standards adapt to changing technology, don’t navigate compliance complexities alone. eSSENTIAL Accessibility experts are not only savvy to regulatory requirements, we can help you understand which international accessibility laws apply to your organization.
+And our solution not only helps bring your digital assets into compliance with applicable regulations and web accessibility laws, it keeps them that way.

 For a demo of our Accessibility-as-a-Service platform, reach out to our team today.